linkerd/website/linkerd.io/content/2/adding-your-service/_index.md

 ```

 `deployment.yml` is the Kubernetes config file containing your
 application.
-This will add the proxy sidecar along with an initContainer that
+This will add the proxy sidecar along with an `initContainer` that
 configures iptables to pass all traffic through the proxy.
 By applying this new
 configuration via `kubectl`, a rolling update of your deployment will be
 triggered replacing each pod with a new one.

 You will know that your service has been successfully added to the service mesh
-if its proxy status is green in the Linkerd dashboard.
+if it's pods are reported to be meshed in the Meshed column of the Linkerd
+dashboard.

 {{< fig src="/images/getting-started/stat.png" title="Dashboard" >}}